How to Break Through Frustrating Weight Loss Plateaus

-For emotional eaters, in particular, this lack of progress is often enough to send us running right back to the chocolates, cookies, and chips.
-This is so sad when we’ve put in so much effort, because weight loss plateaus are so common and not necessarily representative of the whole picture.
+For emotional eaters, especially, this lack of progress is often enough to send us running right back to the chocolates, cookies, and chips.
+This is such a bummer when we’ve put in so much effort.
+Because weight loss plateaus are pretty common and not necessarily representative of the whole picture.

-It’s always a good idea, to weigh only once a week and to look at the downward trend over weeks and months, rather than days so that you don’t fall prey to this kind of thinking that will set you back and make the problem much larger.
-That being said if you have hit a weight loss plateau and it’s causing you to feel demoralized there are several things you can do to break through and see some movement again…
+It’s always a good idea to weigh only once a week and to look at the downward trend over weeks and months, rather than days so that you don’t fall prey to this kind of thinking that will set you back and make the problem much larger.
+That being said, if you have hit a true weight loss plateaus and it’s causing you to feel demoralized there are several tricks to try to break through and see some movement again.

 There’s nothing wrong with having good complex carbs in your diet, whether you’re trying to lose weight or not – they can be very healthy.
-However, if you aren’t seeing much movement on the scales, it may be time to try another option.
+However, if you aren’t seeing much movement on the scales, it may be time to cut these a bit.

 If you’ve hit a weight loss plateau look at your protein intake.
 If you aren’t eating at least 30 percent of your calories in protein, up that amount.
-An adequate amount of protein in your diet can increase your metabolism so that you’re burning as much as 30 percent more calories than when you eat fat or carbs, which means it’s an excellent tool.
+An adequate amount of protein in your diet can increase your metabolism so that you’re burning as much as 30 percent more calories than when you eat fat or carbs.

 It also helps you to build more muscle (providing you’re doing strength training, of course) and since muscle burns calories too, it’s win-win for you.

-There are lots of things, preferably natural, including green tea, caffeine, and even supplements like garcenia cambogia that can help your body to burn fat more efficiently.
+There are lots of things, preferably natural, including green tea, caffeine, and even supplements like garcinia cambogia that can help your body to burn fat more efficiently.

 If you’re struggling with the numbers you see on the scales, adding them into your diet and exercise regime may be helpful.
 But if you go down the supplement route, you should always speak with your doctor first to ensure that it’s safe for you to take them.

-Increasing the intensity at which you exercise is a great way to get yourself over a weight loss plateau.
-If you exercise at the same intensity for a long time, your body gets used to the effort you’re putting in and it doesn’t work as hard as it could or should.
+Increasing the intensity that you exercise is a usually awesome way to get yourself over weight loss plateaus.
+If you exercise at the same intensity for a long time, your body gets used to the effort you’re putting in and it doesn’t work as hard as it could or should eventually.

 By running faster and further or cutting down your exercise time significantly but working out at maximum capacity, you can fire it up again and make your body burn those calories like there’s no tomorrow.

-HIIT is a great way to do that as well.
+HIIT is a fantastic way to do that as well.
 You’re using maximum effort in a smaller amount of time.
 But it kickstarts what could be stalling in your metabolism.